Looking for a top marketing tip to boost product sales? Look no further: you should rename said product to anything that starts with a “J”.

 But why stop there?
 The runaway success of Coca-Cola’s “Share a Coke” campaign stands as evidence of the aggregated power of name personalisation.
 Coca-Cola may be a household name, but it was battling against declining sales before its introduction of personalised drink bottles sent it’s numbers soaring.

 But Coca-Cola’s success doesn’t mean the name game has been won – the very same trick has worked for Marmite and Nutella.
 The fact is that people really love their own name.
 Science has backed up the famous aphorism by Dale Carnegie, author of How To Win Friends and Influence People, that “a person’s name is to that person the sweetest and most important sound in any language”.
 Few things tie our identity up as compactly as our name, which is why the use of it is so powerful.
 So use it!

 2) It Increases Customer Loyalty

 Any businessperson worth their salt knows that cultivating customer loyalty is essential to success.
-Loyal customers buy 90% more frequently, spend 60% more per transaction and are five times as likely to stick with your brand.
+Loyal customers buy 90 per cent more frequently, spend 60 per cent more per transaction and are five times as likely to stick with your brand.
 And how do you build customer loyalty?
 By building a relationship with that customer, and making them feel special.
 In the digital realm, there is no or very little face-to-face interaction, but by utilising personalisation you can make a customer feel unique and valued.

 Try wishing your customers a Happy Birthday.
-Evidence from Experian predicts that, compared to a standard mass-market campaign, such personalised messages result in a 300% higher click-rate and a 250% higher revenue rate.
-Such marketing tricks foster loyalty because 78% of customers equate brands who create personalised content for them with brands who value their business and want to build a relationship with them.
+Evidence from Experian predicts that, compared to a standard mass-market campaign, such personalised messages result in a 300 per cent higher click-rate and a 250 per cent higher revenue rate.
+Such marketing tricks foster loyalty because 78 per cent of customers equate brands who create personalised content for them with brands who value their business and want to build a relationship with them.

 3) The Unique Commands a Premium